juliendangers/rollup-plugin-file-as-blob/README.md

 document.body.appendChild( img );
 ```

+In that example, `logo` is just a string like `blob:http%3A//localhost%3A8080/12345678-1234-1234-1234567890abcdef0`,
+but under the hood it represents the contents of the `rollup.png` image.

-Binary data is encoded using base64, which means they will be 33% larger than the original size on disk.
+Binary data is encoded using base64, which means they will be 33% larger than the

-You should therefore only use this for small images where the convenience of having
-them available on startup (e.g. rendering immediately to a canvas without
-co-ordinating asynchronous loading of several images) outweighs the cost.
+original size on disk.
+Thus, it is advised to not use this plugin to pack large binary
+files (such as large images).

 Using [`blob:` URLs](http://caniuse.com/#search=Blob%20URLs) means that the browser
 (or the JS engine) will decode the data just once, instead of every time the data